brandonavant/full-stack-iot/README.md

 In order to get our Node.js code to control the LED via PWM, we first need to wire up the LED on a breadboard.
 The diagram below demonstrates how things should be wired.

 ![circuit](circuit.png)

+## IoT Core

+In order to provide connectivity between cloud applications (e.g. Alexa Skills, React apps, etc.) and the Raspberry Pi, we must provision a *Thing* in IoT Core.

+### Add a device to the Thing registry

+1. Login to the AWS Console and search for IoT Core.
+2. Once IoT Core is shown, click *Manage* and then *Things*.
+3. Click *Register a thing*.
+4. Click *Create a single thing*.
+5. Type a meaningful name for the thing (e.g. *Raspberry-Pi*).
+6. Skip the other options on the first page and click *Next*.
+7. Click *Create certificate*.
+8. Download *A certificate for this thing* and *A private Key*.
+You don't need the public key.
+9. Click *A root CA for AWS IoT*, which will navigate you to the *Server Authentication Certificate* page.
+Scroll down and download *Amazon Root CA 1* or *Amazon Root CA 3*.
+10. Store these files somewhere safe on your local machine.
+11. Click Activate.
+12. Click Create Policy.

+**Note: Never share these files; they are secrets**.

+### Creating an IoT Policy

+We must define actions for which our device is authorized.
+Complete the following steps:

+1. In the name field, type a meaningful policy name (e.g. Rapberry-Pi-Policy).
+2. For *Actions* type `iot:*`.
+3. For *Resource ARN* type `*`.
+4. For *Effect* check Allow.
+5. Click *Create*.

+**IMPORTANT NOTE:* We are opening up all actions and resource access.
+This is insecure for a production environment.
+For an actual production setup, you will want to provide a minimum rights (i.e. only what's needed).

+### Attach Policy to Device Certificate

+Now that we've created our policy, we need to attach it to the previously-create certificate.

+1. Click Secure->Certificates.
+2. Click the ellipses (i.e. ...) and *Attach policy*.
+3. Check the new policy and click *Attach*.

+### Attach Certificate to Thing

+Finally, let's attach the certificate to the Thing.

+1. Click Secure->Certificates.
+2. Click the ellipses (i.e. ...) and *Attach thing*.
+3. Check the Thing and click *Attach*.

+## Setting up the RPi Environment

+### Cloning the Code

+### Environment Variables

+In order to pull the unique *IoTCore* environment variables referenced in the code, you will need to export the values in `/etc/profile`.
+In order to do this, type `sudo nano /etc/profile` and enter the following values at the bottom:

+Note: the clientId and endpoint can be found in the following places:

+#### ClientId Location

+### Endpoint Location